 Overwrite the file and all of its versions (delete then insert)

-Indicates how to resolve situations where a file to be imported to a site already exists in that site.
+Ignore the file if it exists on the destination No Indicates how to resolve situations where a file to be imported to a site already exists in that site.
 If the -updateversions parameter is absent, the import operation will default to using a value of 1.

-Either enables or disables file compression in the import package.
+nofilecompression No Either enables or disables file compression in the import package.
 The import package is stored in the folder specified by the -filename parameter.
 It is recommended to use this parameter for performance reasons.
 If compression is enabled, it can increase the import process by approximately 30%.

-Suppresses the output of import progress information to the display window.
+quiet No Suppresses the output of import progress information to the display window.
 The final import status (“Operation completed successfully.”) will still be displayed.
 If the -quiet parameter is absent, the import operation will display progress information to the display window as it imports a package.
 For performance reasons, it is recommended to use this parameter because the buffer of the display window is small compared to writing a file.